|Photo by Dan Jaeger|

 In his first year as a teacher in Alberta, Dale was awarded the divisional New Teacher of The Year Award.
 He spent his year inspiring children in creative ways, but he also observed teachers struggling with resiliency and burnout.

-Dale began to understand what teachers really needed - some appreciation, a feeling of value and a voice to express themselves.
+Dale began to understand what people really needed - some appreciation, a feeling of value and a voice to express themselves.
 Dale began to write songs about the journey of wellness.

 Teachers instantly connected with Dale's songs and stories.
 Dale began receiving invitations to present his innovative session at major education, wellness and nursing conferences.
 The music took the message further than words ever could.